How To Minimize Misunderstanding Communication

-Chances are you’ve been on the receiving end of this as well as been the one ticked off and letting others know about it.
+Chances are you’ve been on the receiving end of this, as well as being the one ticked off and letting others know about it.

 What surprises me the most in these situations is the typical response that people give and expect it to smooth things over.
 How many times have you had someone communicate with you via email and include this statement, “Email can be misconstrued so feel free to give me a call.”